Nutrition Fundamentals: Macros, Micros & Metabolism Explained

 Comprehensive guide to nutrition fundamentals: macronutrients, micronutrients, metabolism, calorie balance, and how the body actually uses food.
 Science-backed and beginner-friendly.

-Nutrition fundamentals are often oversimplified into “eat less, move more.”
-In reality, metabolism, hormones, and nutrient density play a much deeper role in body composition and health.
+Nutrition fundamentals are often oversimplified into “eat less and move more.”
+In reality, nutrition is far more complex.
+Metabolism, hormones, calorie balance, food quality, recovery, and long-term consistency all influence body composition and overall health.

 Protein supports muscle retention, immune function, and satiety.
 Research consistently shows higher protein intake improves fat loss retention.